Updated September 22, 2020

 - All test centers have regular schedules for frequent cleaning of high-touch surfaces and provide disposable wipes so that you can wipe down your testing area.

-You can make the following changes in your account without incurring a fee and without contacting GRE Services:
+You can make the following changes in your account without contacting GRE Services:

 - Reschedule your GRE General Test appointment at a test center to another test center appointment.